MireyaSC/SAMOA/Dataset/Readme.md

+# Logical Model

-**Please find out this logical model for supporting you search all our dataset
+**Please find out this logical model for supporting you search all our dataset**

 ![title](/Dataset/logical_model_samoa.png)